mzeis/Mzeis_Documentation/README.md

 -------
 If you have any issues with this extension, please create an issue on GitHub.
-Please provide error messages, debug information like output from the Magento error logs and the exact steps / code to reproduce thei ssue.
+Please provide error messages, debug information like output from the Magento error logs and the exact steps / code to reproduce the issue.

 Contribution
 ------------